kpeeters/cadabra2/README.rst

 command line.
 We used to build Cadabra using the vcpkg packages, but they no longer provide packages for gtkmm-3.0, and in general the lack of binary packages means that build times are on the order of many, many hours, instead of just a few minutes with MSYS2.
+More info on building and packaging gtk apps on windows at https://www.gtk.org/docs/installations/windows/.

 Install MSYS2 from https://www.msys2.org and start a UCRT64 shell.
 First update with::